jchanke/mixtape50/README.md

 The application should now be running on [http://localhost:5000](http://localhost:5000).

-## Usage
+## 🚀 Usage
-After starting the application, enter your message -- and the application will generate a Spotify playlist that spells out the message!
+After starting the application, enter your message — and the application will generate a Spotify playlist that spells out the message!

-Hope you have fun! 🎵
+Hope you have fun!! 🎵

-## To-dos
+## 📝 To-dos
 - [ ] Make the 'X' button on the modal close the modal
 - [ ] Prevent the user from submitting a message if they aren't authenticated (check for `access_token` in `app.js`)
 - [ ] Give the user an option to go back to create another mixtape, without re-loading the page